urecio/more-or-less/README.md

 ##Notice

-> Auto-prefixis ugly.
+> Auto-prefixing is ugly.
 It is advised to use libraries like [autoprefixer][6] or similar.

 >  Aaaaanyways... if you want to use auto-prefixing mixins you can use: